nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 ## 5. Academic Student Discount

 If you're a seminary student, sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
 This student discount will get you 30% off of a Logos library and up to 50% off of essential academic resources.

-🔥 That's effectively more than 35% off compared to paying month-to-month.

 ## 6. Is the resource you want included in a library?